CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/purview/020-setup-permissions.md

 Azure Data Factory integration is enabled on the **Settings** page in CluedIn.
 When the fields are left empty, no synchronization is performed with Azure Data Factory.

+### Role Assignment

+To enable the automation of ADF Pipeline, we need to assign a _**Reader**_ Role for the Service Principal.
+Please refer to this [link](https://learn.microsoft.com/en-us/purview/troubleshoot-connections) for more details.

 **To connect CluedIn to Azure Data Factory**

 1. In CluedIn, go to **Administration** > **Settings**, and then scroll down to find the **Purview** section.